Log Buffer #302, A Carnival of the Vanities for DBAs

-The beginning of a new year is a time of resolutions and I’m sure this year is no exception.
-Kathryn Perry writes.
+The beginning of a new year is a time of resolutions, and Kathryn Perry is sure that this year is no exception.

-On local instance of Pradeep Adiga, SQL Server service failed to start.
-The SQL Server error log had the following entries in it.
+On the local instance of Pradeep Adiga, SQL Server service failed to start.

 We all know that statistics get updated when you rebuild your indexes, right?
 Thomas expounds.

-For Denny, It is time again to take a little peak at the last year (as far as my blog goes) and see just what was the most popular posts.
+For Denny, it is time again to take a little peek at the last year (as far as his blog goes) and see just what were the most popular posts.

-Datachix has got a great idea to start the 2013.
+Datachix has a great idea to start 2013.

-Is there a room for more MySQL IO Optimization ?
+Is there room for more MySQL IO Optimization?

-Alex Bolenok writes about emptry row if condition doesn’t match.
+Alex Bolenok writes about how to get an empty row even if the condition doesn’t match.

 Ronald Bradford is installing MySQL MHA with Percona Server.